jdanders/jdanders.github.io/_posts/2016-12-02-yubikey-luks-and-user-authentication.markdown

 # Ubuntu 16.10

-Before following the instructions below, you need to set up your Yubikey in the same was as described in the Arch section.
+Before following the instructions below, you need to set up your Yubikey in the same was as described above the Arch section.

 This is mildly adapted from [defane's](https://github.com/defane/fde-initramfs-hook-yubikey-chalresp) repository, which looks like it came from the same instructions linked above for Arch.

 Ubuntu has a very different setup for init image creation.
 The end result here will play very nicely with the existing plymouth graphical boot sequence.

-First, we need a script that the built-in crypt module can call, instead of it's usual `askpass`.
+First, we need a script that the built-in crypt module can call, instead of its usual `askpass`.
 Create a file called `yubikey_boot_chalresp` (I put it in `/usr/local/bin`) and make it executable:

 {% highlight shell %}
 sudo touch /usr/local/bin/yubikey_boot_chalresp